Centreville High School (Fairfax County, Virginia): Demographics

 The CVHS population includes students who were born in 84 different countries.

-In the 2015-16 school year, Centreville High School's student body was 37.56% White, 32.36% Asian, 17.36% Hispanic, 8.82% Black and 3.90% Other.
+In the 2023–24 school year, Centreville High School's student body was 31.26% White, 31.39% Asian, 23.45% Hispanic, 8.10% Black and 5.80% Other.

 In her column from September 10, 2010—the day before the 9th anniversary of 9/11—Washington Post columnist Petula Dvorak highlighted Centreville's diversity, referring to it as an example of how racial and ethnic tolerance should be celebrated.

 Theatre Centreville

 Centreville's theatre program, currently directed by Patrick McGee, has won awards, including Cappies in several categories under the direction of prior director Mike Hudson.
-The Cappie awards held by Centreville Theatre: